orangeblock/wallscrap/README.md

 `python wallscrap.py` or `python wallscrap.py -r`

-To download a collection use:
+To download a collection (up to -a amount, see below) use:

 `python wallscrap.py -c <url>`